Licensing someone else's product

 Licensing can help you access new and better products.
 It allows you to leverage ideas generated outside of your own development team.

 Finding a product to license

-Sources to research and find potential licensors with products could include:
+Sources where you can find and research potential licensors with products to license include:

 - Licensing or trade directories, publications and websites